Learn

 IRS Schedule SE: How to Calculate Self-Employment Tax

-Understand the 15.3% self-employment tax for freelancers and sole proprietors, including how Schedule SE works, the Social Security wage base.
+The 15.3% self-employment tax for freelancers and sole proprietors — how Schedule SE works, the Social Security wage base, and deduction strategies.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Self-employment tax traces back to the Self-Employment Contributions Act of 1954 (SECA), which extended Social Security and Medicare coverage to self-employed individuals.
-Before SECA, self-employed workers didn't participate in Social Security; meaning they wouldn't receive retirement benefits, disability insurance, or Medicare coverage earned through the system.
+Before SECA, self-employed workers didn't participate in Social Security, meaning they wouldn't receive retirement benefits, disability insurance, or Medicare coverage earned through the system.

 The logic behind the 15.3% rate is straightforward: when you work for an employer, the employer pays 7.65% (6.2% Social Security + 1.45% Medicare) and withholds 7.65% from your paycheck.
-When you're self-employed, there is no employer; so you pay both portions.
+When you're self-employed, there is no employer, so you pay both portions.
 The IRS frames this as the "employer equivalent" and the "employee equivalent" of FICA taxes.

 Over the decades, the rates and wage bases have increased significantly.
 The Social Security rate was just 2.25% (total) when self-employment tax was introduced.
 Medicare was added in 1966, and the combined rate has been at 15.3% since 1990.
 The Affordable Care Act of 2010 added the Additional Medicare Tax of 0.9% on self-employment income exceeding $200,000 (single) or $250,000 (married filing jointly), pushing the total rate above 16% for high earners.